 Hopefully, you’re seeing the many benefits of creating a content calendar.
 So where do you begin?

-The humble spreadsheet may seem like a lo-fi option, but it can be very effective as a content calendar and it’s a format everyone is already familiar with.
+The humble spreadsheet can be very effective as a content calendar and it’s a format everyone is already familiar with.
 Our recommended headings for your spreadsheet layout are:

-Type of content: is this a blog post, case study, news bulletin…?
+Type of content: Is this a blog post, case study, news bulletin, etc.?

 A column heading that could work for a lot of B2B companies is ‘Business Focus’.
 If your company has 4 main sectors you serve, and this is the type of future business you would like to attract, your content should reflect these areas somewhat evenly.
 If you are posting 4 blogs a month, you could aim to have one blog post a month address one of the 4 different client sectors.
 Adding a dropdown to your content calendar with the sectors you’re aiming for is a great way to focus your content creation on the right audience.

-Now that you have the infrastructure, your content calendar will be looking good.
+Now that you have the infrastructure, your content calendar will look good.
 You just have to populate it – easy, right?!

 When it comes to choosing the content itself, a great place to start is thinking about upcoming dates and what content would be appropriate to share.
 Maybe the end of a calendar year calls for a round-up of changes in your industry in the year gone by; other key dates could be when industry-specific events are taking place, or when you’re launching a new product or service.
 Once you’ve blocked out the content that you’ll definitely want to do for specific dates, you can look at what’s remaining.

-It can seem easy to fill in content ideas themed around special dates or events.
+Filling in content ideas themed around special dates or events can seem easy.
 When you come to generating ideas for the remaining blank days, you might find your ideas run a little dry.
 Your content should always stem from your overarching digital marketing strategy, so if you are ever struggling with topic ideas, think back to your customers and what information would be valuable to them.

 It’s also great to draw on different areas of expertise in the business to address a broad variety of topics, so the author of each content piece can vary.
 With a content calendar that your whole team can access, it can even be used to assign topics to different team members.